HenrikBengtsson/future-tutorial-user2022/index.md

-As we saw before, there is nothing preventing us from doing other things inbetween creating the future and asking for its value, e.g.
+As we saw before, there is nothing preventing us from doing other things in-between creating the future and asking for its value, e.g.

 ```r
 ## Create future